The-Kundan/Zero-Cross/README.md

 <img src="Screenshot_2024-05-15_06-44-43.png"   width="30%" height="30%">
 <br>
 <b>NOTE:</b>
-You are free to use this project's source code code.
+You are free to use this project's source code.